jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 strand of the chromosome where these promoters are located, where 1 means strand not applicable, 2 means forward strand, 3 means reverse strand, 4 means both strands.
-This file can be dragged and dropped on a particular chromosome opened in the genome browser to visualize its positions (see Section 16.2.3).
+This file can be dragged and dropped on a particular chromosome opened in the genome browser to visualize its positions.

 This Source track file can be selected as an input to “Process track with Sites”.
 The sequences we want to map are selected from the Ensembl database as